Skip to content

 Approval workflows

 A record is created by a requester and must be approved by one or more roles before it is finalized.
+The record moves through statuses like INPGPENDAPPR or COMP.

 Return-for-changes workflows

 A reviewer rejects or returns a record so the requester can edit and resubmit it.
+The record cycles between working and review statuses until approved.

 Multi-department pipelines

 A record moves across multiple departments (handoff by status changes) until completion.
+Each department owns the record during their step.

 Cancellation paths